twyle/flask-social-auth/README.md

 # flask-social-auth

-A user management system using social auth.
+> A User Management system using social auth (github).